TheRealAlexV/steamdeck-scripts/README.md

 - `Backup Packages` and `Restore Packages`: Backup and restore for pacman and flatpak packages.
 - `BTRFS Utilities`: Made to be used with: https://gitlab.com/popsulfr/steamos-btrfs/.
 Uses Deduplication and btrfs balancing capabilities to save space.
 - `Setup Joycon Cfgs`: This setups the required drivers to make Nintendo Switch Joycon controllers work with Steamdeck.
+- `Kill Windows Emus`: Kills any stuck(or unstuck) windows emulators.

 # Install